DataONEorg/dataone-web/content/webinars/permafrost-discovery-gateway-geospatial-data-and-community-needs.md

   our website ([permafrost.arcticdata.io](permafrost.arcticdata.io)) to learn more and to join our mailing list for future updates and opportunities to contribute."
 speakers:
-- people/anna-liljedahl.md
+- people/Anna-Liljedahl.md
-slug: ''
+slug: permafrost-discovery-gateway-geospatial-data-and-community-needs
-image: ''
+image: "/uploads/download (2).jpeg"

 ---